sefinek24/Stella-Mod-Resources/README.md

    - Open your terminal or cmd and use the `git clone` command to download your forked repository to your local machine.
      > [!IMPORTANT]
-     > To execute this command, you need to have [Git software](https://git-scm.com/downloads) installed.
+     > To execute this command, you need to have [Git](https://git-scm.com/downloads) installed.
 Please ensure that you have it installed.

      ```bash
      git clone <COPIED-URL>